mlars84/laracasts-php/README.md

 ### Constants
   - To create a constant, use the define() function.
-  - A valid constant name starts with a letter or underscore (no $ sign before the constant name).
+  - A valid constant name starts with a letter or underscore (no $ sign before themeoasdf constant name).
   - `define("GREETING", "Welcome to W3Schools.com!");`
   - Constants are automatically global and can be used across the entire script.